Our Vision and Our Mission

 We are a gathering of Soto Zen

-ordained and lay.
 We have inherited disciplines from Japan and China, which we cherish.
 We are seeking ways to keep them alive and purposeful here, today.
 And.
 We also seek egalitarian forms of community that are relevant to the 21st century.

 Recognizing the suffering of the world caused by greed, hatred and

-society.
-There are practices of body and mind and heart that open us
+There are practices of body, and of mind, and of heart that open us

 up to the deep truths of who we are and how we are connected, each